goderich/dissertation/dissertation.md

 | ɹuhuŋ    | yuhuŋ   | ʔuhum     | yuhum   | yuhum   | 'gallbladder'      |
 | cumoŋ    | cəmoŋ   | cumaum    | səmom   | cəmom   | 'to wipe'          |

-S'uli and Matu'aw also allows final labials to occur, e.g. S'uli *ʔəmlyap*, Matu'aw *malyap* 'to hunt'; S'uli *pənep*, Matu'aw *panayp* 'to fish'; S'uli *yəmup*, Matu'aw *ʔumyup* 'to blow'; S'uli *rom*, Matu'aw *rawm* 'needle'; S'uli and Matu'aw *yuhum* 'gallbladder'.
+S'uli and Matu'aw also allow final labials to occur, e.g. S'uli *ʔəmlyap*, Matu'aw *malyap* 'to hunt'; S'uli *pənep*, Matu'aw *panayp* 'to fish'; S'uli *yəmup*, Matu'aw *ʔumyup* 'to blow'; S'uli *rom*, Matu'aw *rawm* 'needle'; S'uli and Matu'aw *yuhum* 'gallbladder'.
 My Skikun data has final labials in most words where other dialects have them, though in some words they become velars, for example *məsuyak* 'to yawn', cf. Squliq and S'uli *məsuyap*.
 This was noted by Li [-@li1980, pp. 379-381] in his studies, when he recorded various degrees of neutralization of final labials in Skikun, depending on the speaker.
 Younger speakers tended to neutralize the labials in more words, and this is also true for other ongoing sound changes.
 In my data, this only happens in a very limited amount of lexical items.

 Plngawan and Klesan thus have consonant alternations between labials and velars, as shown in @tbl:pl-cu-labial-velar-altns.